Token Vending Machine: Secure Workload Identity for the Modern Cloud

 - Regular Audits: Conduct frequent audits of your TVM configuration and token issuance policies.

 - Monitor and Alert: Implement robust monitoring and alerting to detect any suspicious activity or token misuse.
+This could involve monitoring for unusual spikes in token requests, requests from unexpected ip addresses, or attempts to access unauthorized resources.

 Best Practices in Action